VivienPichon/Portfolio_Data_analyst/README.md

 Each project is described in the included ReadMe.

 The Project 0 links to my background as a bioinformatician, which is by (very) far my biggest project yet.
-There is currently only a link to a video we produced in this folder because we are currently writing the articles related to this project.
+It currently contains only a link to an explanatory video we produced, because we are currently writing the articles related to this project.
 I will link the data and the code as soon as the release of the article.

+The directory z_Extra_OC_13_Deliverables contains deliverables for a course project.
+It will be deleted after the project completion, please ignore it if you are not from OpenClassrooms.

 I am currently looking a for a job, if you are hiring please have a look at [my CV organised as slides][1] (recommended), or as [a classic one-page document here][2] [(German version)][3].